From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for ASEP

-where $\e_i=\mathbf{1}_{i\notin S}$, $1\leq i\leq n$.
+where $\varepsilon_i=\mathbf{1}_{i\notin S}$, $1\leq i\leq n$.
 We now claim that for any $S\subset\{1,\ldots,n\}$ with $|S|=k$,

-where we use the notation $||S|| = \sum_{i\in S} i$.
-Note that $C_i^{\e_i}$ is $C_i^0$ when $i\in S$ and $C_i^1$ (and hence $C^1$) when $i\notin S$.
+where we use the notation $\|S\| = \sum_{i\in S} i$.
+Note that $C_i^{\varepsilon_i}$ is $C_i^0$ when $i\in S$ and $C_i^1$ (and hence $C^1$) when $i\notin S$.
 To prove this claim, label the elements of $S$ as $i_1<i_2<\cdots<i_k$.
 By the fact that $z_{i_1}$ is contained in $\tau C^0_{j}$ for all $j>i_1$, we may shrink the $z_{i_1}$ contour to zero without crossing any poles except at $z_{i_1}=0$.
 The residue at that pole is $\tau^{-(n-i_1)}$.
 Then we may shrink the $z_{i_{2}}$ contour to zero with contribution of $\tau^{-(n-i_{2})}$.
 Repeating this up to $z_{i_k}$ yields a factor of

-The remaining integration variables can be relabeled so as to yield the expression for $\tilde \nu_{n-k}$.
+The remaining integration variables can be relabeled so as to yield the expression for $\tilde\nu_{n-k}$.

-By using (\ref{claimred}) we find that
+By using (\ref{claimred}), we find that

 as desired.
 From the first line to second line is by factoring.
 The second line to third is by (\ref{qBinexpansion}).
-The third line to fourth line is via changing $k$ to $n-k$. \end{proof}
+The third line to fourth line is via changing $k$ to $n-k$. \end{pf}

-We return now to the proof of Theorem \ref{qmomInt}.
-Consider the second equality in (\ref{eqn:qmomInt}).
-By virtue of the conditions imposed on the contours, we may apply Lemma \ref{lem:ASEPmu} with $f(z) =\fASEPtwo{x}{z}{\rho}{t}$ and $C_i$ chosen to match the contours defined in Theorem \ref{qmomInt}.
+We return now to the proof of Theorem~\ref{qmomInt}.
+Consider the second equality in (\ref{eqnqmomInt}).
+By virtue of the conditions imposed on the contours, we may apply Lemma~\ref{lem:ASEPmu} with $f(z) =F_{{z}}({x},{t};{\rho})$ and $C_i$ chosen to match the contours defined in Theorem~\ref{qmomInt}.
 This shows that

-where the integration contours are $\Cminustau$ (which coincide with $C^1$ from Lemma \ref{lem:ASEPmu}).
-By Lemma \ref{QtildeIntlemma}, we rewrite (\ref{eqn:this}) as
+where the integration contours are $C_{-\tau;-1}$ (which coincide with $C^1$ from Lemma~\ref{lem:ASEPmu}).
+By Lemma~\ref{QtildeIntlemma}, we rewrite (\ref{eqnthis}) as

 where the empty sum (when $k=0$) is defined as equal to $1$.
-Lemma \ref{qmomQtilde} implies that this expression equals $\EE\left[(Q_x)^n\right]$, proving the theorem. \end{proof}
+Lemma~\ref {qmomQtilde} implies that this expression equals $\mathbb{E} [(Q_x)^n ]$, proving the theorem. \end{pf}